Does this sound familiar?

 But for 6+ month issues?

-Rest will keep you stuck… because by then, your issue isn’t just about tissue damage (in my next article, I’ll break down the 3 root causes of chronic injuries).
+Rest will keep you stuck… because by then, your issue isn’t just about tissue damage (in my next article, I’ll break down the 3 root causes of persistent training-related joint issues).

 At best, rest is a band aid.